privacyidea/privacyidea/doc/configuration/tokens/yubikey.rst

    *Enroll a Yubikey AES mode token*

 In the field "Test Yubikey" push the Yubikey button.
-This will grab the yubikey's public identifier and also determin the lenght of the *otp value*.
+This will grab the yubikey's public identifier and also determine the lenght of the *otp value*.
 The field *OTP value* is automatically filled.

 Redirect api url to privacyideas /ttype/yubikey